Mrkml-spkta/Mrkml-spkta/README.md

 - 👋 Hi, I’m @Mrkml-spkta
 - 👀 I’m Data Engineering focus on Robotics and AI
-- 🌱 I build and extend data platforms and data pipelines for our customers and so much more
+- 🌱 I build and extend data platforms and data pipelines for our customers and so much more to encapuslate the features of AI